kergoth/dotfiles/vim/bundle/ale/README.md

 ### 2.v Find References

-ALE supports finding references for words under your cursor with the `:ALEFindReferences` command using any enabled LSP linters and `tsserver`.
+ALE supports finding references for words under your cursor with the `:ALEFindReferences` command using any enabled Language Server Protocol linters and `tsserver`.

 See `:help ale-find-references` for more information.